 10.7 Before ruling out of order a motion or an amendment to a motion under clause 10.6, the chairperson is to give the mover an opportunity to clarify or amend the motion or amendment.

-10.8 Any motion, amendment or other matter that the chairperson has ruled out of order is taken to have been lost.
+10.8 Any motion, amendment, or other matter that the chairperson has ruled out of order is taken to have been lost.

 Motions requiring the expenditure of funds